-The nearest railway station is Burdwan Junction which is within the city.
-Burdwan is the sub-district head quarter of the city.
+Nearest railway station is Burdwan Junction which is within the city.
+Burdwan is the sub district head quarter of the city.
 District head quarter of the city is Burdwan Sadar.
 Kolkata is the state head quarter and is 105 km far from here.
-The yearly average rainfall of the city is 1442 mm.
-The maximum temperature here reaches up to 44°C and the minimum temperature goes down to 7.1°C. (Figure 1 shows the location of the municipality)
+Yearly average rainfall of the city is 1442 mm.
+Maximum temperature here reaches up to 44°C and minimum temperature goes down to 7.1°C.(Figure 1 shows the location of municipality)

-2.4.2 Belkash Gram Panchayat
+2.4.2 BelkashGram Panchayat